mwermuth/Github-Issues/README.md

 The GitHub API interaction for this gem is provided by the github-v3-api gem <https://github.com/jwilger/github-v3-api>.
 The API requires an OAuth2 token, which is a bit of a pain to generate.
 Luckily the github-v3-api gem makes this process fairly painless.
 Follow github-v3-api gem's README for directions on how to generate the token.

 ***Note***: Part of getting your token involves registering your application with GitHub.
 The GitHub account that you register your application under, and then generate the OAuth2 token for, will be the account that all issues are added to the issue tracker under via the GitHub Issues gem.
-(We'll show you how to add a bit more application specific information to the issue a bit later.)
+(We'll show you how to add application specific information to the issue, like the current application user's name, a bit later.)

 ## Adding To A Rails App